Katakura Family Mausoleum

 Google Maps

-The grave of Kita, who was Date Masamune's wet nurse and the creator of the black bell banner.
+The grave of Kita, the wet nurse of Date Masamune and the creator of the black bell flag

-If you go a little further along National Route 113 towards Shichikashuku from Mt.
-Atago, where the Katakura family mausoleum is located, you will find the daughter of Yoshinao Oniwa, a vassal of Date, the half-sister of Kagetsuna Katakura, and the wet nurse of Masamune Date.
-There is also the grave of Kita Katakura .
+If you go a little further along National Route 113 from Mt.
+Atago, where the Katakura family mausoleum is located, towards Shichikashuku, you will come to the grave of Katakura Masamune's wet .

-She was a woman who excelled in both literary and martial arts, and is thought to have had a great influence on Kagetsuna, who was about 20 years older than her, as well as Date Masamune's personality formation during his childhood.
+She was a woman who excelled in both the arts and martial arts, and is thought to have had a great influence on the development of the personality of not only Kagetsuna, who was about 20 years older than her, but also Date Masamune during his childhood

-After Masamune Date grew up, he was attached to Megohime, who was Masamune's legal wife, and in 1594, he went to Kyoto with Megohime, who became a hostage of Toyotomi Hideyoshi.
-She served as a servant at the Date residence in Fushimi and had an audience with Hideyoshi Toyotomi, who was said to have noticed Kita's talent and praised her as ``Shonagon.''
+After Date Masamune grew up, he became attached to Masamune's wife, Princess Mego, and together with Princess Mego, who was held hostage by Toyotomi Hideyoshi, they went to Kyoto in 1594.
+He served as a servant at the Date residence in Fushimi, and had an audience with Toyotomi Hideyoshi, who is said to have been impressed by Kita's talent and praised him as a "shonoagon."

-The Katakura family's flag, a black bell on a white background, was devised by Kita for Kagetsuna, and is said to symbolize the wish that the Katakura family's name would ring throughout the world, as well as the meaning of mourning the spirits of those killed in war.
-Masu.
+The Katakura family's flag, a "black bell on a white background," was devised by Kita for Kagetsuna, and is said to represent the wish that the Katakura family name would resonate throughout the world, as well as the mourning of the souls of those who died in battle.

 Google Maps